HEP-KBFI/tth-htt/specification/README.md

 ```

 Note that these tests did:
-  * helped to think what would be a good name
+  * helped to think what would be a good name for method (and files and packages)
   * what are important input parameters
   * what should be the return value
   * document what is going on